Saif-87/currency-devaluation-sentiment-analysis/README.md

 ## Packaged Version

-The `packaged-version/` folder contains an OOP-refactored version of the pipeline for production use, built by me and a teammate.
-It's included for completeness but the functional scripts above reflect my original implementation and reasoning.
+The `packaged-version/` folder contains an OOP-refactored version of the pipeline, built by me and a teammate.
+I identified its potential for reuse across different asset classes and decided to turn it into a reusable package for production use.
+The functional scripts above reflect my original implementation and reasoning

 ## Tech Stack